MicrosoftDocs/azure-docs/articles/defender-for-cloud/data-security-posture-enable.md

     If Defender for CSPM is already on, select **Settings** in the Monitoring coverage column of the Defender CSPM plan and make sure that the **Sensitive data discovery** component is set to **On** status.

 ## Enable in Defender CSPM (AWS)

-Defender for Cloud uses a cloud connector to connect to AWS accounts.
-To enable data-aware security posture for AWS accounts you need to change the Defender CSPM settings in the AWS connector and implement the changes in AWS with a CloudFormation template.
-[Review requirements](concept-data-security-posture-prepare.md#scanning-aws-storage).
+### Before you start

+- Don't forget to: [review the requirements](concept-data-security-posture-prepare.md#scanning-aws-storage) for AWS scanning, and [required permissions](concept-data-security-posture-prepare.md#whats-supported).
+- Check that there's no policy that blocks the connection to your Amazon S3 buckets.

 ### Check for blocking policies

-1. Verify that there is no policy that blocks the connection to your Amazon S3 buckets.
-    - Make sure that the S3 bucket policy doesn't block the connection as follows:
-        1. In AWS, navigate to your S3 bucket, and then select the **Permissions** tab > Bucket policy.
-        2. Check the policy details to make sure that it doesn't block the connection from the MDC scanner service running in the Microsoft account in AWS.
+- Make sure that the S3 bucket policy doesn't block the connection.
+In the AWS S3 bucket, select the **Permissions** tab > Bucket policy.
+Check the policy details to make sure the MDC scanner service running in the Microsoft account in AWS isn't blocked.
 - Make sure that there's no SCP policy that blocks the connection to the S3 bucket.
 For example, your SCP policy might block read API calls to the AWS Region where your S3 bucket is hosted.
 - Check that these required API calls are allowed by your SCP policy: AssumeRole, GetBucketLocation, GetObject, ListBucket, GetBucketPublicAccessBlock
 - Check that your SCP policy allows calls to the us-east-1 AWS Region, which is the default region for API calls.

 ### Enable data-aware security posture

-1. Sign in to the [Azure portal](https://portal.azure.com).
 1. Navigate to **Microsoft Defender for Cloud** > **Environmental settings**.
 1. Select the relevant AWS account.
 1. For the Defender CSPM plan, select the **On** status.